MichaelBabiy23/Linux_Terminal/README.txt

 # Usage

-1. Executing Commands: Enter a command at the prompt, and the shell will execute it.
-For example: ls -l.
+1. Executing Commands: Enter a command at the prompt, and the shell will execute it if it's a valid command.
-2. Managing Aliases:
+2. Managing Aliases: Use the alias command to create, view, or remove aliases.
-   - Create a new alias: alias name='command'
-   - View all aliases: alias
-   - Remove an alias: unalias name
-3. Executing Scripts: Use the source command followed by the script file path to execute a script file.
-For example: source script.sh.
+3. Running Scripts: Use the source command followed by the script file name to execute a script file.

-# Output

-The shell prompt displays the following information:

-#cmd:X|#alias:Y|#script lines:Z>

-- X: The number of successfully executed commands.
-- Y: The number of active aliases.
-- Z: The number of lines executed from script files.

-When exiting the shell, it prints the total number of apostrophes (single or double quotes) encountered during execution.

-# Note

-- The shell supports a maximum of MAX_ARGS arguments for a command (defined in constants.h).
-- The maximum line length for user input or script lines is MAX_LINE (defined in constants.h).
+4. Managing Processes: Use the jobs command to list all background processes.

-# Function Descriptions
+# Functions

-main.c

-- update_prompt(): Updates and prints the shell prompt with the current command, alias, and script line counts.
-- main(): The entry point of the program.
-It runs an infinite loop that reads user input, updates the prompt, and executes the command.

 command_executor.c

-- execute_command(char *input): Executes the given command by parsing and forking a new process.
-It handles alias management, script execution, and error handling.
-- execute_child_process(char *args[]): Executes the given command in a child process using fork and execvp.
+- execute_command(char *args[]): Executes the given command in a child process using fork and execvp.
 - execute_script(char *script_file): Executes the script file by reading and executing each line in the file.
-- shell_exit(): Exits the shell by printing the total number of apostrophes, freeing all aliases, and terminating the program.
+- shell_exit(): Exits the shell by printing the total number of executed commands, freeing all aliases, and terminating the program.

 alias_manager.c